namurphy/Solar_Computing_Tutorial/setup_instructions.md

 Please download the [zip file for this repository](https://github.com/namurphy/Solar_Computing_Tutorial/archive/refs/heads/main.zip) and unzip it.
 It will create a directory called `Solar_Computing_Tutorial-main` that contains the files needed for these tutorials.
+By default it would probably end up being in your `Downloads` directory.

 ### Install Anaconda